The Mod Squad (film): Production

-Sarah Michelle Gellar, Melissa Joan Hart and Milla Jovovich were considered for the part of Julie Barnes, but they all passed until Claire Danes eventually got cast.
-Jonathan Dayton and Valerie Faris were offered the chance to direct the film, but turned it down in order to concentrate on making music videos instead; Scott Silver got the job.
+In April 1997, it was announced MGM was moving forward with a film adaptation of The Mod Squad with Stacy Title initially set to direct.
+In July of that year, it was reported Tobey Maguire was in negotiations to star in the film.
+By August of that year, Title had left the project due to creative differences with producers and Scott Silver took over the position of director and would also rewrite the script.
+In March 1998, it was reported Claire Danes had signed on as one of the three leads with Giovanni Ribisi and Omar Epps filling out the leads later that same month.

 Reception

-The film was a box office bomb, grossing only $15.4 million out of its $50 million budget.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Awards

 The film was nominated for a Razzie Award for Worst Screenplay, but lost out to another television show turned movie: Wild Wild West.
 At the 1999 Stinkers Bad Movie Awards, the film was nominated for four awards: Worst Picture, Worst Actress (Danes), Worst Supporting Actor (Ribisi), and Worst Resurrection of a TV Show.